Kjdragan/ottomator-agents/New Bolt agent made with DIY/DeepSeek R1 Agent Prompt.md

-**Lovable/Bolt Prompt for our AI Agent Frontend**
+**DeepSeek R1 Prompt for n8n AI Agent Frontend**

-Create a beautiful dark theme chat interface (dark blue and gray colors) for me to talk to my AI agent which is hosted with FastAPI.
-The URL for the agent is **http://localhost:8001/api/pydantic-github-agent**.
+Create a beautiful dark theme chat interface (dark blue and gray colors) for me to talk to my AI agent which is hosted with n8n.
+The URL for the agent is [https://n8n.ottomator.ai/webhook/invoke-test-agent](https://n8n.ottomator.ai/webhook/invoke-test-agent).

 **The request schema is set up like this:**